kelseymok/fermentation-station/recipes/kimchi.md

 ## References

 * Maangchi is the internet expert in Korean cooking.
-Check out her [easy Kimchi](https://www.maangchi.com/recipe/easy-kimchi) and [traditional Kimchi](https://www.maangchi.com/recipe/tongbaechu-kimchi) recipes
+She also has an [easy Kimchi](https://www.maangchi.com/recipe/easy-kimchi) recipe.